 Wandering Jew (Tradescantia zebrina)

-Wandering Jew, botanically named Tradescantia zebrina, is a popular houseplant plant with purple and green leaves admired for its trailing vines.
+Wandering Jew, botanically named Tradescantia zebrina, is a popular trailing houseplant with green and purple leaves.
 It features lance-shaped leaves that are primarily green with distinct stripes of purple.

 USDA Zone: 8 to 12